Dev23-R/Understanding-RAG/README.md

 > the maximum replica count?**

-**Without retrieval**, the model pattern-matched "Atlas" to MongoDB Atlas and produced a confident, detailed, entirely fabricated incident procedure — shard balancers, chunk migration, replica set members.
+**Without retrieval**, the model pattern-matched "Atlas" to MongoDB Atlas and produced a confident, detailed, entirely fabricated incident procedure: shard balancers, chunk migration, replica set members.
 It stated the max replica count is 16, *which is correct*, for completely the wrong reason (16 is the MongoDB replica set member limit).
+It's important to understand that even if the response is correct, it must be correct for the right reasons.
+Getting a response that is correct by mistake is also viewed as wrong.

 **With retrieval**, it gave the real answer: scale with `kubectl -n meridian scale deploy/atlas --replicas=12`, max 16 because Atlas holds one PostGIS connection per replica against a 200-connection cap.

+Restating because of how important it is to understand:
 A right answer for a wrong reason is still a failure, because the reason is what you reason from next.
-Full write-up in the vault.
+Full write-up in the Obsidian vault .md files.

 ## Documentation